Wookiee Defenders – Battleforce Guide (Legion 2.6)

 Chewbacca

 Republic Chewie is not as flexible as his Rebel counterpart with respect to Guardian, but he has crazy synergy with Yoda (Size Matters Sometimes blows open that Yoda decision tree even further) and he is also a Wookiee Trooper Commander, which means he can utilize the special Republic Wookiee generic command cards.
-He’s ten points cheaper than the Wookiee Chieftain for a similar role, giving him some utility even when not running Yoda.
+He’s cheaper than the Wookiee Chieftain for a similar role, giving him some utility even when not running Yoda.
+He also notably has two more health than the Chieftain and his Reliable 2 means he’ll only NOT be surging to defend under the heaviest of fire.
+In all, though some would have you believe that an army with a lone Wook commander should be the Chieftain, we don’t think it’s nearly so cut-and-dry.

 Wookiee Chieftain

-Upgrades to consider: Improvised Orders (if running Flutters), Offensive Push, Tenacity, Situational Awareness
+Upgrades to consider: Improvised Orders (if running Flutters), Offensive Push, Tenacity

 Special Forces